jon-faji/Flask_Book_Library/README.md

   - Read, add, edit, and delete books.
   - Read, add, edit, and delete customers.
   - Read, add and delete loans.
+  - (WIP) Wishlist feature – allows users to create a wishlist of books they want to borrow or read in the future.

 - **Search Functionality:**
   - Easily search for books by name.